 The GHIN system is the biggest and most dependable handicapping system in the country and is currently being used by more than 10,000 clubs and two million golfers.
 When a GHIN member plays at any GHIN course anywhere in the country, the handicap index may be adjusted for the course and tees played, and the score is automatically transmitted back to the members home club.

 Below are some additional questions regarding the use of a handicap and how to get the greatest benefit out of your memberhsip.

 How do I Start a Handicap?

 It is best to start with the club to which you belong or where you usually play as a guest.
-Ask in the Golf Shop about the GHIN Servive to be added at which point they should be able to provide you with a GHIN Number to begin posting scores.
+Ask in the Golf Shop about being added to the GHIN Handicap Servive at which point they should provide you with a GHIN Number to begin posting scores.
 Most all Mississippi Clubs use the GHIN service and you can see a complete list of those who do in the Course Directory - Click Here.

 If you are not a member at a club you can check out our membership options to get a Handicap - Click Here.